 It is important that goslings live in draft-free shelter with proper ventilation.
 Drafts and poor ventilation can cause unwanted health problems.
 Their shelters should include soft bedding or grass.
 Do NOT place them in cages with wire bottoms as this can cause serious foot injuries.
 Additionally, be sure surfaces are not slippery as goslings can slip and injure their legs (causing splayed or spraddle leg).
 You can use rubber drawer liners on the floor to ensure a non-slip surface.

 Goslings can and will splash their water, and their waste is quite watery.
-This being said, you will have to keep up with the mess as best you can to ensure they have a dry, clean living space.
+This being said, you will have to keep up with the mess as best you can to ensure they have a dry, clean The indoor or outdoor area where an animal resident lives, eats, and rests..
 They should have clean, dry bedding- options include non-woven blankets, pine or aspen wood shavings, or straw (long strands of straw can be difficult to walk through, so shorter fibered varieties may be best).
 Cedar should never be used in avian living spaces as it can cause severe respiratory issues.
 Goslings will nibble at anything in their living space, including bedding.
 For this reason it can be important to get bedding that is either big enough that they can’t eat it or is something they do not appear interested in eating.

 If the weather is warm and calm, you can begin taking goslings out for miniature supervised “outings”, but they should not be left unattended or remain out all day until they are around 6 weeks old.
 Additionally, they may need to be encouraged back into their indoor living space during inclement weather.